bazoberry/DAVID19-taskforce/docs/SYMPTOMS_FORM.md

 ## I RESPONSIBLY DECLARE THAT as by (date)*
 * I have fever
 * I have cough and breathing issues
-* I have fever, cough, annd breathing issues
+* I have fever, cough, and breathing issues
 (Choose one)

 ## CONFINEMENT PREMISES DATA